Why Epoxy Floors Are The Best Option For Commercial Kitchens

 Urethane cement has great thermal shock resistance, strong abrasion resistance, and can stand up to chemical contact.
 Urethane cement boasts an adhesion rating of 300 pounds and results in sheering of the concrete substrate.
 Urethane cement is also virtually odorless, thereby removing any concerns with tainted food issues.

 The real benefit of urethane cement is that it maintains a very similar expansion coefficient of concrete thereby causing it to expand and contract similarly to its bonding surface.
 This allows for superior thermal shock values that are so vital in the food processing industry.

 Moreover, urethane cement typically cures for light traffic within 6 hours as opposed to a commercial grade concrete epoxy, which owns a typical cure rate of 24-48 hours.

 A Strong Finish with the Right Topcoat

 Restaurant kitchen epoxy flooring has to be completed quickly.
 Downtime is always costly, but especially so for commercial kitchens.
 A closed bakery can affect the community and restaurants that rely on it.

 That's why a polyaspartic coating is ideal for this type of project.
 It's a quick curing topcoat that can both resist heavy traffic, wear, and chemical exposure.

 The Benefits of a Cove Base for your Kitchen Floors

-Urethane cement floors are often installed with a cove base, which results in a seamless floor that will both mitigate any bacteria concerns, as well as make cleaning quick and easy to maintain.
+Urethane cement floors are often installed with an epoxy cove base, which results in a seamless floor that will both mitigate any bacteria concerns, as well as make cleaning quick and easy to maintain.
 The cove base keeps water from sitting and makes your kitchen

 Click here to learn more information on why cove bases are important in the food industry and how it assists with FDA and USDA certification and approval.